We use the best available science to ensure the survival of Montana's birds and other wildlife.

 The Rufous Hummingbird is listed as Climate Endangered by the recent Audubon Climate Report, because it is at risk of losing 100% of its wintering range within the United States and Canada and 41% of its breeding range by 2080.

-For its size, the Rufous Hummingbird is a very long distance migrant, moving up to 4000 miles between Alaska and Mexico each year.
-Their population has been found to be declining by 3% per year, and scientists think that it is a likely a combination of drought conditions and a timing “mismatch” between when flowers are blooming and when birds are migrating.
+For its size, the Rufous Hummingbird is a very long-distance migrant, traveling nearly 4000 miles between Alaska and Mexico each year.
+Their population is declining by 3% per year, and scientists think that it is a combination of drought conditions and a timing “mismatch” between when flowers are blooming and when birds are migrating.

 Similar to bees and butterflies that also feed on flower nectar, this tiny, vibrant and aggressive bird plays an important role in pollinating plants over long distances as it feeds.
 Pollination is essential for plants to produce fertile seeds, and almost all flowering plants require pollination.